qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 Now you should have everything set up and you are now ready to follow Cartographer's guide for [calibration](https://docs.cartographer3d.com/cartographer-probe/installation-and-setup/installation/calibration).

+Since the Plus4 features a high-temp bed and heated chamber, it is also recommended to perform the [temperature compensation](https://docs.cartographer3d.com/cartographer-probe/fine-tuning/temperature-differential-calibration-beta).
+The DATA_SAMPLE macro is already implemented in the provided [gcode_macro.cfg](TODO), adapted to the temperatures in the printer.
+When testing, it was found that the Cartographer Coil temperature does not exceed 80 degC during work in the Plus4.

 # FAQ

 Q. When I run `CARTOGRAPHER_CALIBRATE METHOD=manual` I get: ![image](https://github.com/user-attachments/assets/32145c6d-391e-4c85-b868-4bc09d176e29)

 A. Your bed is lower and it goes beyond the max movement range Klipper will allow for the Z axis.
 Simply use `SET_KINEMATIC_POSITION Z=250` and then run `CARTOGRAPHER_CALIBRATE METHOD=manual`